clojure-pirates/mern-cljs/README.md

 JavaScript libraries managed by [npm](https://www.npmjs.com).
 I don't have to switch language (e.g. Python <-> JavaScript) to develop backend and frontend.

+## An example web app

+[Selquote](http://selquote.com): Highlight a web page and click the bookmarklet to create a beautiful quote text image.
+The async worker generate image as API server put the tasks to AMQP.

 ## What you need to install

 1. Node.js